 If you are looking to venture off the beaten path in Greece, head to the northern part of the mainland.
 This is the least explored part of the country.
 It’s a shame, as Northern Greece has so much to offer – particularly if you enjoy getting back to nature and the great outdoors.

 Kastoria is a picturesque lake city that borders the shimmering emerald waters of Orestiada lake.
 Despite its size, Kastoria has a laid-back, small-town ambiance about it.

-Delos was deemed as “sacred” territory and as such, people were not permitted to be born, or die on the island.
+Delos was deemed as “sacred” territory.
+As such, people were not permitted to be born, or die on the island.
 The entire site is UNESCO protected, and tours run to Delos daily from Naxos.

 Andros is a beautiful, underrated Greek island that can be reached in just a few hours’ journey from Athens.
 The main town, “Chora” displays an elegant mishmash of architectural types.
 Here, old Byzantine manors sit beside colourful Ottoman houses, and Neoclassical homes.

-Those seeking a quintessential Greek island paradise without the crowds will love Kythnos.
+Kythnos is a perfect escape for those seeking a quintessential Greek island paradise without the crowds.
 This little Cycladic island is one of the least visited in the region.

 The northern city of Thessaloniki is Greece’s second-largest city and presents an entirely different ambiance to Athens.
 The atmosphere here is in fact so different that you almost feel as though you have travelled to another country entirely.